THE GIGS AND THE HISTORY II

 First guest performance by Sonja Souther

-Premiere of Nicky Land, New York City Sidewalk Blues, The Silvio Blues and Sunday Night at Kenny's.
+Premiere of New York City Sidewalk Blues (John Barrows)

 Napolitano's Restaurant New Brunswick, NJ, March 28, 1999.